 In addition to the 11 years of post high school education, I wanted to further my knowledge of orthodontics in the treatment of cleft lip and palate patients.
 Despite having already experienced the harsh winters of New York, I decided to do a one year Orthodontic/Orthognathic Fellowship at Jacobi Medical Center in Bronx, NY.
 Having completed this fellowship that is designed for orthodontists to treat only the most complex cases, I feel confident that I can treat almost any case that is set before me.

 The highlight of the intense training and yet again, the tortuous winter, was that I was able to experience it with my lovely wife, Dr. Lauren Rennick Lockhart, who is also an orthodontist!
 I am a Board Certified Orthodontist and I vow to continue to uphold the prestige and ethics that comes with such distinction.
-I love sports, especially basketball, and I am happy to be settled down in Charlotte with my beautiful wife and handsome baby boy!
+I love sports, especially basketball, and I am happy to be settled down in Charlotte with my beautiful wife and handsome baby boys!